antfu/nip/README.md

 ## Why?

-- `pnpm` currently lacking of the `--catalog` option to directly install to catalog, resulting in quite a few manual operations.
-While pnpm's current codebase structure is a bit too complex to add this feature as an outside contributor.
+- `pnpm` is currently lacking of the `--catalog` option to directly install packages to catalog, resulting in quite a few manual operations to maintain the catalogs.
+On the other hand, pnpm's current codebase structure is a bit too complex to add this feature as an outside contributor.
+So this tool is more like a quick workaround.
 - Sometimes the dependency might already presented in the workspace/catalogs.
 This tool would pick existing version/catalog automatically.
 - My workflow might be a bit opinionated (will write a blog post to explain!)